Exploring Higgs-Photon Production at the LHC

-The validity of EFT expansion in this case is ensured provided that their contribution dominates over the SM in the energy range $\Lambda > E > \frac{g_{SM}}{g_x} \Lambda$, where $g_x$ is the dimensionless coupling in the UV completion~\cite{Contino:2016jqw}.
-The dimension-8 operator interfering with the SM is indeed suppressed by a factor of $g_{SM}^2$ with respect to the dimension-6 squared term, although both contributing at $\frac{energy^2}{\Lambda^2}$ and thus, dimension-8 effect can be neglected.
+The validity of EFT expansion is ensured provided that their contribution dominates over the SM in the energy range $\Lambda > E > \frac{g_{SM}}{g_x} \Lambda$, where $g_x$ is the dimensionless coupling in the UV completion~\cite{Contino:2016jqw}.
+The dimension-8 operator interfering with the SM is indeed suppressed by a factor of $g_{SM}^2$ with respect to the dimension-6 squared term, although both contributing at $\mathcal{O}\left(\frac{1}{\Lambda^4}\right)$ and thus, dimension-8 effect can be neglected.

 The invariant mass of the jet-photon system ($m_{J \gamma}$) determines the energy scale being probed in a collision.
 The validity of our analysis can be ensured by restricting $m_{J \gamma}$ to be less than the cut-off scale ($\Lambda$).
 However, the cutoff scale for the EFT cannot be defined precisely in a model independent approach, without knowing the details of the underlying UV complete theory.
 To have some idea about the cut-off scale we use a method following Ref.~\cite{Busoni:2013lha,Bhattacharya:2015vja}.
 When $m_{J \gamma}$ remains smaller than $\Lambda$ for most of the collisions taking place, the ratio $R_{m_{J \gamma}}$, defined in the following, would tend to 1.